shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

     the thing you are testing in the `B` group (i.e. the `variant`)
 -   `attribution window` the maximum number of days you allow conversions to be attributed to the corresponding variation based on when the person entered the experiment.
-So person `x` enters the experiment on day `y`.
+So, person `x` enters the experiment on day `y`.
 With a `7-day` attribution window, we would only count `x`'s conversion if the conversion event took place within `7` days of `y`.
 This would be the same for both variations.